Dubes/personal-blog/src/content/2020-07-11-lessons-from-csgo-teamwork.md

 In the first competitive match I played, I had a toxic team mate, I had no idea how to deal with him, I did not even know if that behavior was _normal_ or not!
 I won that match, but I did not enjoy the experience.
 I started sticking to the casual mode.
 It took a nice person in casual to _tell_ me what I faced was not normal.
 He encouraged me to give it a try again.
 Had it not been for him, I might not have played competitive mode again.

 I felt like this in a video game.
 Imagine how a new comer to this industry would feel _in real life_!
-With that said, let us now look at how we can build a good team culture.
+Wi`th that said, let us now look at how we can build a good team culture.
 Sadly, there is no silve bullet, but small things, which hopefully are easy for you to try.

 ### Importance of familiarity